hextechpal/segmenter/README.md

 Redis streams are great, fast and easy to use.
-But sometimes we want to ensure ordering in processing of messages This library guarantees that all the messages based on a partition key are processed in order on a single consumer It also allows automatic re-balancing i.e. if a consumer is added/removed(dies) then the partitions are rebalanced and the ordering property is followed
+But sometimes we want to ensure ordering in processing of messages This library guarantees that all the messages based on a partition key are processed in order on a single consumer It also allows does re-balancing i.e. if a consumer is added/removed(dies) then the partitions are rebalanced and the ordering property is followed

-### Segmenter
+## Segmenter

 This is how the segmenter is initialized.
 Namespace is the logical container for segmenter.
 You can initialize multiple segmenter in same app with different namespaces or in diff apps with same namespaces